nspcast/htotw/content/posts/2012-09-29-episode-11-balls-to-the-wall-with-jt-eberhard.md

 <hr width="500" />

-You can find us online at www.htotw.com email us at <contact@htotw.com>, leave us a voice mail message at (541) 203-0666, find us blogging at www.dwnomad.com, and <a href="https://htotw.com/facebook" target="_blank" rel="noopener">like us on Facebook</a>.
+You can find us online at www.htotw.com use the [contact form](https://htotw.com/contact), leave us a voice mail message at (541) 203-0666, find us blogging at www.dwnomad.com, and <a href="https://htotw.com/facebook" target="_blank" rel="noopener">like us on Facebook</a>.

 Theme music is provided by Sturdy Fred.